14-Day Comfort Safari & Authentic Cultural Experience

 Accommodation included

-After having breakfast at our accommodation, we will depart for Lake Manyara National Park, which is an unspoiled paradise and is renowned for its abundance of birds and tree-climbing lions.
-The dramatic western escarpment of the Rift Valley forms the park's western border.
-To the east lies the shallow, alkaline Lake Manyara.
-The lake covers a significant area of the park, flooding and drying with the seasons, and is a habitat for thousands of flamingos during the rainy season.
-The name Manyara originates from the Maasai word 'emanyara', which refers to a popular plant used to construct the protective enclosure around a family homestead (boma).
+After breakfast at our accommodation, we head to Lake Manyara National Park, an unspoiled paradise renowned for its abundance of birds and tree-climbing lions.
+The dramatic western escarpment of the Rift Valley forms the park's western border, while to the east lies the shallow, alkaline Lake Manyara.
+The lake covers a large area of the park, flooding and drying with the seasons, and is home to thousands of flamingos during the rainy season.
+The name Manyara comes from the Maasai word ‘emanyara,’ a popular plant used to build the protective enclosure around a family homestead (boma).
 The park's vegetation is diverse, ranging from savannah to evergreen forest.
-While exploring the park, you may encounter giraffes, zebras, wildebeests, buffaloes, and elephants, and if you are fortunate, you might spot lions resting in the trees.
-Following lunch, we will drive to Lake Eyasi for dinner and spend the night at Lake Eyasi Safari Lodge.
+During your exploration of the park, you may see giraffes, zebras, wildebeests, buffaloes, and elephants, and if you're lucky, lions lounging in the trees.
+After lunch, drive to Lake Eyasi for dinner and your overnight stay at Lake Eyasi Safari Lodge.

 Breakfast, Lunch, Dinner